Ruggs, Oregon: Education

 Records as early as 1926 show that the Golden West School existed at Ruggs.
 The school was located alongside the Rhea Creek Grange Hall.

 Attractions

 Hunting

 Location hunting includes Ruggs Ranch, a wild bird and big game hunting outfitter.

 Ornithology

 Ruggs was the focal point for the annual Ruggs-Hardman Christmas Bird County started in 1967 by local high school students.
 The count mirrored the National Audubon Society's Christmas Bird Count.
 Reports from the 1978 count indicated that at least 3,300 bird species were counted within a 17-mile radius from Ruggs.

 Agriculture

 The grain elevator (pictured) at Ruggs has its origins in 1930.
 That year the Morrow County Grain Growers (MCGG) was formed to more effectively handle the selling of locally grown wheat.
 MCGG went into the wheat storage business in 1932 and built several local grain elevators in Ruggs and nearby Ione, McNab, Heppner, Paterson, Lexington, and North Lexington.
-One claim to fame for the community is that Ruggs was home to first ever buffalo herd in Oregon owned by Harold and Mary Wright.
-The couple also kept llamas.